Enjoy Strasbourg

 Take a Segway sightseeing tour

 You can have a quick overview of the must-see places in the city by taking a Segway tour.
 The 2-hour-tour with One City Tours takes us to the unmissable places of Strasbourg's Grande-Île such as the Petite France district, the cathedral of Strasbourg, the Palais Rohan up to the European institutions and the Parc de l'Orangerie.
-The guide has very instructive comments.
+It's very interesting!

 2-hour-tour Segway with One City Tours in Strasbourg